 To protect Millbrook’s pristine environment, sustainable farming practices are used.
 Vines are planted on undulating slopes to optimise drainage, with the emphasis being on fruit quality.
 All pruning and picking is undertaken by hand, and the vines are irrigated only when required to ensure that fruit achieves optimal ripeness and flavour development.
 The benefits of this hands on approach to winemaking can be sampled in the tasting room and are evident from the numerous awards the wines achieve.

-The garden is tended by Head Chef & Gardener Guy Jeffreys, with the whole chef team also pitching in.
+With 100 varieties of heirloom vegetables, an orchard and other produce sustainably grown on the estate or sourced from local suppliers, our kitchen creates dishes bursting with flavour which pair perfectly with Millbrook’s premium wines.
+The garden is tended by Head Gardener Elliot Neil, with the whole chef team also pitching in.
 Thanks to their dedication, the restaurant no longer buys in any fruit or vegetables; everything served is from the estate and carefully matched with locally sourced meat and fish.